-1 process to the user and eliminates flying.
-Bear in mind one last thought about the effects of the domestic ADIZ, that a 2 3 sector controller must handle not only the flights for the IFR 4 flight plans coming in, but also all of the ADIZ plans.
-As we've heard from the controller and other pilots here, the NAS 5 6 and the ATM procedures that are in place right now were never 7 designed to require an air traffic controller to handle or talk 8 to every single pilot or every single aircraft in their 9 airspace.
-It can lead to overworked controllers, overly 10 congested radio frequencies, exhaustion of the beacon code 11 pool, 12 possible re-sectorization into smaller sectors, and all of
+- 1 process to the user and eliminates flying.
+Bear in mind one - 2 last thought about the effects of the domestic ADIZ, that a - 3 sector controller must handle not only the flights for the IFR - 4 flight plans coming in, but also all of the ADIZ plans.
+As - 5 we've heard from the controller and other pilots here, the NAS - 6 and the ATM procedures that are in place right now were never - 7 designed to require an air traffic controller to handle or talk - 8 to every single pilot or every single aircraft in their - 9 airspace.
+It can lead to overworked controllers, overly - 10 congested radio frequencies, exhaustion of the beacon code - 11 pool, - 12 possible re-sectorization into smaller sectors, and all of - 13 these - 14 add cost to an already hairy system. - 15 So has it helped?
+My calculation is a little bit - 16 different from everyone else's.
+I calculated volume, cubic - 17 volume.
+It's cordoned off approximately 20,000 cubic miles of - 18 airspace if you take into account a veil around the ADIZ and - 19 the - 20 P-40.
+Between January 2003 and July of 2005, there were close - 21 to 3,500 incursions, 655 intercepts, and 3 Capitol evacuations, - and no threats were identified at all from any of those. - The fact of the matter is that media play and - 24 public - 25 outrage over simple navigation errors has driven Congress to distraction in trying to impose unnecessary and exorbitant fines and punishments to pilots.

-13 these

-14 add cost to an already hairy system.

-15 So has it helped?
-My calculation is a little bit 16 different from everyone else's.
-I calculated volume, cubic 17 volume.
-It's cordoned off approximately 20,000 cubic miles of 18 airspace if you take into account a veil around the ADIZ and 19 the

-P-40.
-Between January 2003 and July of 2005, there were close to 3,500 incursions, 655 intercepts, and 3 Capitol evacuations, and no threats were identified at all from any of those.

-23The fact of the matter is that media play and24public

-25 outrage over simple navigation errors has driven Congress to distraction in trying to impose unnecessary and exorbitant fines and punishments to pilots.
 Ironically, anywhere else in the United States, should these types of errors be made -- and they are made probably on a daily basis -- they go virtually

-1 unnoticed.
-It's fair to say that it's not just the act 2 of 3 the pilot that causes the public outrage, but it's the overreaction of the security forces also.
-4 Next, please.
-5 6 (Screen.)
-7 So the results of the domestic ADIZ are that flight planning is more complex, private pilots suffer the most, 8 9 mistakes are more costly, the controller workload is increased, 10 and security is not improved.
-I think it's important to note here also, as several speakers have, that these observations 11 12 are true not just of Washington, D.C., but anyplace that you would 13 try to impose a domestic ADIZ, whether it be Chicago or Los 14 15 Angeles or New York.
-These same factors would come into play.
-16 (Screen.)
-17 In conclusion, the application of the ADIZ 18 procedure 19 domestically was actually, I believe, a mistake.
-At first 20 blush 21 it looks like similar problems.
-They are very different 22 circumstances, though.
-The continental ADIZ works because it 23 was designed for a specific purpose and to be transparent to 24 the 25 users.
-Applying an offshore identification mechanism to a 26 crowded metropolitan area's airspace is just wrong.
-It doesn't
+- 1 unnoticed.
+It's fair to say that it's not just the act - 2 of - 3 the pilot that causes the public outrage, but it's the - 4 overreaction of the security forces also. - 5 Next, please. - 6 (Screen.) - 7 So the results of the domestic ADIZ are that flight - 8 planning is more complex, private pilots suffer the most, - 9 mistakes are more costly, the controller workload is increased, - 10 and security is not improved.
+I think it's important to note - 11 here also, as several speakers have, that these observations - 12 are - true not just of Washington, D.C., but anyplace that you would - 14 try to impose a domestic ADIZ, whether it be Chicago or Los - 15 Angeles or New York.
+These same factors would come into play. - 16 (Screen.) - 17 In conclusion, the application of the ADIZ - 18 procedure - 19 domestically was actually, I believe, a mistake.
+At first - 20 blush - 21 it looks like similar problems.
+They are very different - 22 circumstances, though.
+The continental ADIZ works because it - was designed for a specific purpose and to be transparent to - 24 the - users.
+Applying an offshore identification mechanism to a - 26 crowded metropolitan area's airspace is just wrong.
+It doesn't watch GA slowly disappear on the ground and in the air from the - 4 airspace, with no demonstrable gain, which is in direct - 5 contrast

-1 work and it infringes on free navigation rights.
+- work and it infringes on free navigation rights.